DappDevs/presentations/content/how-to-dappdev.md

 amazing enough to be sponsored by large corporations, but with projects like GitCoin and Solidified offering bounties for contributing and identifying issues with dapps, you can actually earn a fair amount of additional income with your contributions.
+Plus, people really notice when you take initiative.
 It's really a win-win!

 Last but most importantly, you have to participate in the community.